-Hemp culture was introduced to California at Mission San Jose in 1795 with the encouragement of Gov. de Borica.
+- 3 Hemp culture was introduced to California at Mission San Jose in 1795 with the encouragement of Gov. de Borica.
 It prospered thanks to Spanish subsidies, but collapsed with their end in 1810.
 Hubert Howe Bancroft, History of California, Vol. 1, p 717 and Vol. 2, pp. 178-81, (The History Co., San Francisco 1886); reprinted as Volumes XVIII and XIX of the Works of Hubert Howe Bancroft (Wallace Herberd, Santa Barbara CA, 1963).
 Hemp was also cultivated by the Russians at Ft.
 Ross during the early nineteenth century: R.A.
 Thompson, The Russian Settlement in California.
 Fort Ross.
 Founded 1812, Abandoned 1841.
 Why the Russians came and why they left.
 (Oakland, Biobooks, 1951) pp. i-iv from Foreword (cited in personal communication by Michael Aldrich).
 A comprehensive report on hemp at the California missions may be found in U.C.
 Berkeley's Bancroft Library: J.N.
-Bowman, "Notes on Hemp Culture in Provincial California," (Berkeley, 1943).

-Hemp cultivation experiments were proposed by Gov. Bigler in 1850 and Gov. Stanford in 1863, but foundered: Theodore H. Hittell, History of California, Vol. 4 (N.J.
+Bowman, "Notes on Hemp Culture in Provincial California," (Berkeley, 1943). - 4 Hemp cultivation experiments were proposed by Gov. Bigler in 1850 and Gov. Stanford in 1863, but foundered: Theodore H. Hittell, History of California, Vol. 4 (N.J.
 Stone & Co., San Francisco 1897), pp. 171, 369.
 Nevertheless, hemp continued to have boosters into the twentieth century ("California Should be Big Grower of Hemp," San Francisco Call, Apr.
 1, 1907, p.
 8).
 As of 1909, some 300 acres of hemp were under cultivation in Butte County, according to the Statistical Report of the California State Board of Agriculture for 1916 (Appendix to Journals of the Assembly and Senate, 1917, p.66).
 The Imperial Valley became a center for experimentation with new hemp decortication equipment developed by George W. Schlichten in 1917: Don Wirtshafter, "The Schlichten Papers," in Hemp Today, ed.
-Ed Rosenthal (Quick American Archives, Oakland, CA 1994), pp. 47-62.

-Cannabis is absent from Andrew Garriga's Compilation of Herbs and Remedies Used by the Indians and Spanish Californians together with some Remedies of his own Experience, ed.
+Ed Rosenthal (Quick American Archives, Oakland, CA 1994), pp. 47-62. - 5 Cannabis is absent from Andrew Garriga's Compilation of Herbs and Remedies Used by the Indians and Spanish Californians together with some Remedies of his own Experience, ed.
 Msgr.
 Francis J Weber (Archdiocese of Los Angeles, 1978).
+Father Garriga (1843-1915), who served at various missions in the Central Valley, compiled his collection around 1900-5 based on a manuscript by Fr.
+Doroteo Ambris, who died in 1883.

-Father Garriga (1843-1915), who thought to have negligible psychoactivity, being thereby distinguished from medical grade cannabis indica, which was imported from India via England.
+being thereby distinguished from medical grade cannabis indica, which was imported from India via England.

-Cannabis indica became available in American pharmacies in the 1850's following its introduction to western medicine by William O'Shaughnessy (1839).
-In its original pharmaceutical usage, it was regularly consumed orally, not smoked.
-The first popular American account of cannabis intoxication was published in 1854 by Bayard Taylor, writer, world traveler and diplomat.
-Though an easterner, Taylor had California connections, having ventured to the state in 1849 to write a popular Gold Rush travelogue, El Dorado.
+Cannabis indica became available in American pharmacies in the 1850's following its introduction to western medicine by William O'Shaughnessy (1839).6 In its original pharmaceutical usage, it was regularly consumed orally, not smoked.
+The first popular American account of cannabis intoxication was published in 1854 by Bayard Taylor, author, world traveler and diplomat.7 Though an easterner, Taylor had California connections, having ventured to the state in 1849 to write a popular Gold Rush travelogue, El Dorado.
 After returning home to New York he departed for Egypt and Syria, where he encountered hashish.
-Having indulged his curiosity, he recounted his experiences in the manner of his French contemporaries of the Club des Haschischins in an article for Putnam's magazine and two books, A Journal to Central Africa and The Land of the Saracens.
+Having indulged his curiosity, he recounted his experiences in the manner of his French contemporaries of the Club des Haschischins in an article for Putnam's magazine and two books, A Journal to Central Africa and The Land of the Saracens.8